the10882/FastQRand/README.md

 # FastQRand
-The program is designed to generate synthetic DNA sequencing data in FASTQ format.
+The program is designed to generate synthetic NGS data in FASTQ format.
 Such data is used for testing bioinformatics pipelines, debugging genome assembly algorithms, read alignment, and quality analysis

 To configure the program, modify the constant values at the top of the code before compiling.
 ```